easywyg/mekong/README.md

 A container which combines several `Paragraph`, `List`, `Table`, `Image`, `Embed` entities.

 ##### Table
 A regular HTML table.
-Cannot have anything than text and inline markup within it cells.
+It can't have anything other than text and inline markup within it cells.

 ### Operations
 All actions on the text and HTML markup are made only via operations.
 You do not have to work with DOM directly, you just execute operations and things are done.